ant-design/ant-design-pro-site/docs/getting-started.en-US.md

 $ npm install
 ```

-> If you encounter network issues, You may use [cnpm](https://cnpmjs.org/) as an alternative npm source commented out as it is most likely only relevant for users in China.
+> If you encounter network issues, You may use [cnpm](https://cnpmjs.org/) as an alternative npm source. it is most likely only relevant to users in China.

 ```bash
 $ npm start